andrewmamus/python_exercise/README.md

 9. Write a program that reads the rate of pay per hour of an employee and reads the hours worked using while-loop statement.
 Calculates the gross wage and display the output on the screen.

-10. Write a program that reads the rate of pay per hour of an employee and reads the hours worked using while-loop statement.
-Calculates the gross wage and display the output on the screen.
+10. Write a program that reads the score of 10 subjects of 20 students.
+Calculte the sum of scores, and display the names and average.